ADMINISTRATION:

 Rock musician.
 Although born in Manchester on 11th April 1958,

-was introduced to folk and country music by his parents.
-When
+introduced to folk and country music by his parents.
+When he first

-he first saw "The Damned" play in Edinburgh in 1976,
+saw "The Damned" play in Edinburgh in 1976, it spurred

-it spurred him to abandon plans to become an environmental health
+him to abandon plans to become an environmental health inspector

-evolved into punk-pop outfit "The Skids", which included extrovert
+outfit "The Skids", which included extrovert vocalist, Richard

-vocalist, Richard Jobson, The Skids enjoyed a string of successes,
+Jobson, The Skids enjoyed a string of successes, including the

-including the hit singles Into The Valley and Masquerade.
+hit singles Into The Valley and Masquerade.
+But

-But even at this early stage, Adamson was struggling to cope
+even at this early stage, Adamson was struggling to cope with

 through recording sessions for The Skids' debut album, Scared